apigee-127/volos/README.md

 Support
 =======

-The support model for Volos is 'community support' for non-paying Apigee customers.
-This means that you can use publicly-available resources to solicit assistance from the Volos developer community as well as employees of Apigee that help support Volos.
-If you are a paying Apigee customer we can offer support through the stated channels in your support agreement.
+The support model for Volos is 'community support' only.
+This means that you can use publicly-available resources to solicit assistance from the Volos developer community.
+Apigee does not offer official support for this product.

 Having Problems?
 ----------------